farheen-shaikh530/global-course-mapping-tool/README.md

-# 📘 UOP Study Abroad Course Mapping System
+# 📘 Global course mapping tool

 ## Project Overview
 The **Course Mapping System** was developed for the **University of the Pacific – Office of Global Education** (Summer 2025).